GROUNDING EXERCISES FOR ANXIETY

 Having a cold shower isn’t just great to have on hot days, it’s also a great way to ground yourself back into the present moment.

-There’s no denying it puts your body into a ‘mini-shock’ and is one of the most effective ways of making you feel.
+There’s no denying it puts your body into a ‘mini-shock’ and is one of the most effective ways of making you feel present.

 A cold shower is also great for your immune system.
 If you can’t jump straight into having a freezing cold shower, reduce the heat over time until you’re comfortable.